 Guests will have until September 26, 2021 to dine at Bridges in its current format, with construction starting in early October.
 To stay up to date on construction and the restaurant’s spring 2022 reopening, sign-up for Tap & Barrel’s newsletter at Tap & Barrel | Restaurants & Patios (tapandbarrel.com)

-41 years ago Daniels Frankel’s uncle, Michael Seelig, and his business partner, took an enormous risk in opening a restaurant on a piece of land that was a run down industrial site.
+41 years ago Daniels Frankel’s uncle, Michael Seelig, and his business partner took an enormous risk in opening a restaurant on a piece of land that was a run down industrial site.
 Daniel’s parents invested along with other investors, and were long time partners.
-The restaurant was split into a formal dining room (upstairs), a bistro, a pub and Vancouver’s first licenced patio.
-Daniel’s father, George, who later went on to create his own restaurant legacy, was the General Manager and Daniel, well, he was just a little boy (see image of then 6 year sold Daniel, hammering a nail into the Bridges patio)
+The restaurant was split into a formal dining room (upstairs), a bistro, a pub and Vancouver’s very first licenced patio.
+Daniel’s father, George Frankel, who later went on to create his own restaurant legacy, was the General Manager and Daniel, well, he was just a little boy (see image of then 6 year old Daniel, hammering a nail into the Bridges patio)

 About Tap & Barrel Group